Our Disciplic Succession:

 mantro ‘yam rasana-sprg eva phalati sri-krsna-namatmakah

-The gist is, "You chant the Hare Krsna Mahamantra and be happy."
+The gist is, “You chant the Hare Krishna maha-mantra and be happy.”
 This sloka is very strong.
 Srila Prabhupada gave four directives; but what will happen if someone cannot follow these four directives?

 Medicine and diet

-Prabhupada's instructions were, "If you want the proper results of chanting the Hare Krsna Mahamantra, you must follow the four directives."
+Prabhupada’s instructions were, “If you want the proper results of chanting the Hare Krishna maha-mantra, you must follow the four directives.”
 If you want good results in curing a disease, you must take medicine—but you must also follow a proper diet.
 Then the disease will go away very easily.
-This is the harmony between this sloka and Srila Prabhupada's instructions.
+This is the harmony between this sloka and Srila Prabhupada’s instructions.

 But Prabhupada wanted to control this.
 At least he thought it was necessary to give them the knowledge that they should not kill others.
 If a father has a lot of money and takes his teenager gambling and loses everything, that is not good.
-Prabhupada said: "Do not kill others, do not gamble, and do not take drugs."
-He also said don't take other intoxication or have illicit sex.
+Prabhupada said: “Do not kill others, do not gamble, and do not take drugs.”
+He also told not to take other intoxication or have illicit sex.

 It is necessary to know the meaning of everything and for that a Guru is necessary.
 A Guru will say what is good and what is bad.
 Prabhupada also said this.
 He had some experience of the Western world, but not full experience.

-In the beginning Prabhupada wanted to make a "Guardian ruled family" in which everyone in the family would happily worship Lord Krsna.
-He wanted to make a Vaisnava village in Mayapur, but I have seen this was not possible.
+In the beginning Prabhupada wanted to make a “Guardian-ruled family” in which everyone in the family would happily worship Lord Krishna.
+He wanted to make a Vaishnav village in Mayapur, but I have seen this was not possible.

 Everything is within us

 Many different kinds of activities are going on in the Western world and this influence is entering the Indian culture and destroying it.
 It is destroying the Vedic culture but what can be done?
 Kali is the master of this age.
 He is the guardian now.
-To avoid Kali's influence is difficult but those who are Krsna conscious must try to proceed under the shelter of Krsna consciousness.
-Then other influences will not come.
+To avoid Kali’s influence is difficult but those who are Krishna conscious must try to proceed under the shelter of Krishna consciousness, then other influences will not come.

-An example is everyone takes food, but one who is Krsna conscious does not take food.
+An example is everyone takes food, but one who is Krishna conscious does not take food.
 What do you think?
 Is he fasting?
 No. He takes maha-prasadam.
-First he offers food to Lord Krsna and then he takes the remnants of that prasadam.
-Then reactions won't come to him.
-Krsna says in Srimad Bhagavad-gita:
+First he offers food to Lord Krishna and then he takes the remnants of that prasadam.
+Then reactions won’t come to him.
+Krishna says in Srimad Bhagavad-gita:

 yajna-sistasinah santo, muchyante sarva-kilbisaih